JetBrains/teamcity-documentation/topics/build-working-directory.md

 The path entered in the __Working Directory__ field can be either absolute or relative to the [build checkout directory](build-checkout-directory.md).
 When using this option, all the other paths should still be entered relative to the checkout directory.

+The path to the build working directory is available as the `teamcity.build.workingDir` [predefined parameter](predefined-build-parameters.md).

 <seealso>
         <category ref="concepts">
             <a href="build-checkout-directory.md">Build Checkout Directory</a>